Cleveland sports curse: Cleveland Browns

 The Browns did not return to the playoffs until 1980.
 Trailing by two points to the Oakland Raiders and in field goal range with less than one minute remaining in the AFC divisional playoff game, the Browns executed a passing play that was intercepted in the end zone.
 The play, called by Browns head coach Sam Rutigliano, has become known as "Red Right 88".
+The Raiders later went on to win that seasons's Super Bowl.
 In 1986, the Browns were one game away from playing in what would have been the franchise's first Super Bowl when they fell short in one of the most memorable games in NFL history.
 The Browns were leading the Denver Broncos 20–13 in the fourth quarter when Broncos quarterback John Elway led a 98-yard game-tying drive in just over 5 minutes.
 The game went to overtime, and the Broncos kicked a field goal to seal the victory.
 Elway's fourth quarter march and the game itself became known as "The Drive", a title that both signifies Elway's brilliance in the clutch and the Browns' inability to close out important games.
 The Browns and Broncos both returned to the AFC Championship Game the next year.
 With the Browns down 38–31 late in the fourth quarter, Browns' running back Earnest Byner was handed the ball near the goal line.
 Byner, who was in the midst of a great performance, was stripped of the ball and the Broncos recovered on their 2-yard line.
 The Broncos surrendered an intentional safety and went on to win 38–33, while Byner's blunder became known as "The Fumble".
 The Browns returned to the AFC Championship game in 1989, again losing to the Broncos.
-As of the 2020 NFL season, the Browns have not returned to the AFC Championship Game since and remain one of four teams to never play in a Super Bowl, along with the Detroit Lions, Houston Texans, and Jacksonville Jaguars.
+As of the 2024 NFL season, the Browns have not returned to the AFC Championship Game since and remain one of four teams to never play in a Super Bowl, along with the Detroit Lions, Houston Texans, and Jacksonville Jaguars.